Whether

 Day, the POW camp known for its harsh conditions with little food, served the

-American serviceman “donuts”.
-A Marine-led pastry mission was successful
+American servicemen “donuts”.
+A Marine-led Pastry Mission was successful

 against the Vietnamese captors.
 For one day, at least one meal, POWs had a